 - Legalizing personal possession of up to one ounce of dried marijuana, 16 ounces of edible products infused with marijuana, 72 ounces of liquid containing cannabis, and up to seven ounces of marijuana concentrate.

 - Incrementally increasing sales tax on marijuana sales, beginning at 7 percent and increasing 5 percent each year until reaching 25 percent.
 The bill also calls for abolishing taxes on medical marijuana.

 - Existing medical marijuana dispensaries would have the first opportunities to sell recreational marijuana.

 Polls indicate the New Jersey population seems to want legal marijuana, with about 58 percent of survey respondents reporting they support legalization.
-If New Jersey can mirror the results seen in Colorado, marijuana legalization could help stem the growing numbers of overdose deaths from heroin and fentanyl in the state.
+If New Jersey can mirror the results seen in Colorado, marijuana legalization could help stem the growing numbers of recent drug overdoses 2017 from heroin and fentanyl in the state.

 New Jersey has not addressed the ongoing opioid epidemic with the same fervor as other states.
 On March 29, 2017, President Donald Drumpf established the Commission on Combating Drug Addiction and the Opioid Crisis through executive order.
 The group had a deadline of 90 days to supply an interim report to the president, and it has failed to do so twice.

 Gov. Christie has pushed the deadline back to July 31 after first pushing it back to July 17.
 The final report from the commission is due October 1 of this year.